 To access documents or filings related to a specific case, visit the IURC’s Electronic Document System.
 The EDS’s searchable database contains all documents in cases from the year 2001 to the present.
 To access the EDS, please click here.

 Click the Start button under Search for a Docketed Case.
 When the next page opens, if you have the five-digit docket number, you may enter it into the Cause Number field.
 At this point, no additional information is necessary; simply click Search.
 In some instances, multiple cases may appear with the same docket number.
 These are subdockets.
 If you do not know the case's five-digit docket number, there are ways to search for it.
 For example, you can select an industry, a petition type, or the case's status.
 You also can enter the name of the utility or dates related to the petition, order, or hearings.
 When you have finished entering the criteria, click Search.

 To view case updates and/or case summaries, visit the Office of Utility Consumer Counselor’s (OUCC) website.
 The OUCC provides basic information about pending cases and an overview of the filed testimony.

 You may submit written comments on cases to the Office of Utility Consumer Counselor.

 Indianapolis, Indiana 46204

-Please include the following information: the case number, your full name, mailing address, e-mail address (if applicable) and your daytime telephone number.
+Please include the following information: the case number, your full name, mailing address, email address (if applicable), and daytime telephone number.